-The Master of Engineering Science/Master of Surveying Science are faculty-wide degrees, and allow for Ilexibility of choice between formal course work and research.
-A degree may be awarded through formal course work, a combination of formal course work and the completion of a report on a project or completion of a thesis only.
-The number of credits for a project report are 9 or 18, and for a thesis 36.
+Candidates are required to complete a program totalling 36 credits\ for formal course work.
+Alternatively a degree may be awarded for the completion of formal course work and a report on a project or completion of a thesis only.
+The number or credits for a project report are 9 or 18, and 36 for a thesis.

-Students are encouraged to develop interdisciplinary attitudes and, with the approval of the Heads of the Schools, may take subjects from other schools of the Faculty, other faculties of the University and other universities or institutions.
-By means of this system, a student, with approval of the Head of School, is able to select a program of studies best suited to his or her needs.
+Candidates may undertake interdisciplinary studies and, subject to approval, are able to take subjects from any school in the Faculty, other faculties of the University and other universities or institutions.
+By means of this system, programs of studies best suited to the needs of the candidates may be selected.